 When the work is used without payment or permission, whether on the internet, printed form, or in other media, it devalues my work, as well makes it extremely hard to stay in business.
 It is important to maintain a tight hold on my rights to my images, and police the illegal use of them.
-The copyright law is KEY to keeping my business alive and well, not only for myself but for all visual artists.
-Using our work without permission is stealing, even if the user does not know I exist.
+The copyright law is KEY to keeping my business alive and well.
+Using my work without my permission is stealing, even if the user does not know I exist.
 It is my intellectual content, and my business must receive compensation.
 The "Orphan Works" bill proposed by big businesses like Google really concerns me.
 It creates a practice that promotes unauthorized use of my work.
-The copyright laws must remain in tact, it must remain strict, and we need education as to what that means to the general public, and to businesses that think they can "steal" imagery.
+The copyright laws must remain strict, and we need education as to what that means to the general public, and to businesses.

 One important thing to note, is photographic and motion production add to the economic well being of local communities, and it's citizens.
-We pay good wages, buy food, use hotels, we use airplanes, autos, and the pay local government fees for our production to take place.
+We pay good wages, buy food, use hotels, planes, autos, and the pay local government fees in our production.
 The lack of respect of people to steal our work not only effects my small business, it has greater effect on the community at large.